HEIG-VD-S3-PW/DAI-LAB-03/README.md

 Start the client to connect to the streaming server.

 Once connected the following commands are available:
 DELETE <id>     Delete a video that you select with it's number.
-LIST          Show all videos from the server
-WATCH <id>    Watch a specific video by using it's number UPLOAD        Upload a new video
+LIST            Show all videos from the server DOWNLOAD <id>   Download a specific video by using it's number UPLOAD          Upload a new video

 Options:
   -H, --host=<host>   Host to connect to.